verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] They reached out, I freaked out,
 - [ ] aim for films that thread the needle between "actually good" and "won't alienate your roommate who exclusively watches superhero movies
 - [ ] A waiter materialises from thin air and immediately hits us with the greatly personal question: Do you need a knife and fork?
+- [ ] He had no talent for simplicity